English

 Technology

-As it follows from the program methodology, there are three key aspects of the KIP - open ended differentiated tasks, group-work with strictly divided roles and status mitigation.
-These all have to be present during a KIP class.
-Throughout the years, the teachers have already come up with a stable structure for the classes.
-The teacher first starts with an introduction of the activities prepared for the class.
-This is in itself important as the children can follow the whole process and they know what to expect.
-After an introduction follows a short group warm-up activity that brings the pupils mentally back to the classroom after the break.
-The most important part of the KIP class is the group-work, for which the majority of time is allocated.
-During this time, the groups work individually on their tasks and are allowed to move throughout the classroom when needed.
-They follow their group-roles, each of them having a specific responsibility.
-The greater noise is also tolerated, as the dialogue between the pupils is expected.
-As soon as the time for group-work is over, the reporters from each group are asked to present the group-work in front of the class.
-This is an important moment as presentation skills talking in front of the group requires some courage.
-At the end of the class, if there is still some time, the children are also assigned individual tasks.
-If needed, they can, however, still consult their peers.
-Further details on the exact structure of the class and model exercises will be presented in the following chapter.
+According to the program methodology, there are three key aspects of KIP—open-ended differentiated tasks, group work with strictly divided roles and status mitigation.
+All must be present during a KIP class.
+Over the years, teachers have established a stable class structure.
+The teacher begins with an introduction of the activities prepared for the lesson, which is important as it helps children understand the process and what to expect.
+After the introduction comes a short group warm-up activity that helps pupils mentally return to the classroom after the break.
+The most important part of the KIP lesson is group work, which occupies most of the time.
+During this period, groups work individually on their tasks and are allowed to move around the classroom as needed.
+They follow their group roles, each pupil having a specific responsibility.
+Greater noise is tolerated, as dialogue among pupils is expected.

-KIP online programs:
+KIP online programs include:

 Assessment

-Note!
-Only 1/6 of the lessons are organized according to KIP.
+Note: Only 1/6 of the lessons are organized according to KIP.

 Professional learning